Powerlearnproject/se-day1-assignment-Junewahu/README.md

 - Quality Standards: Ensure the software meets functional and non-functional requirements.
 - Collaboration: Work with developers to resolve issues and improve the software.
 Project Manager
 - Planning: Define project scope, goals, timelines, and resources.
-  -Coordination: Organize team efforts and ensure tasks are completed on schedule.
+- Coordination: Organize team efforts and ensure tasks are completed on schedule.
--Communication: Act as a bridge between stakeholders, developers, and QA engineers.
+- Communication: Act as a bridge between stakeholders, developers, and QA engineers.
 - Risk Management: Identify potential risks and implement mitigation strategies.
 - Monitoring: Track progress, manage budgets, and ensure deliverables meet quality standards.